 It was on 28 July 1914 – a month after the assassination of Archduke Franz Ferdinand sparked a diplomatic crisis across Europe – that the opening shots of ‘the war to end all wars’ were fired, as Austria-Hungary prepared to invade Serbia.
 On the eve of Britain’s declaration of war on Germany on 4 August, with German forces occupying neutral Belgium, British Foreign Secretary Sir Edward Grey is said to have remarked: “The lamps are going out all over Europe, we shall not see them lit again in our lifetime.”
 Four years later, the First World War had claimed almost 17 million lives.

-From now until 2018, the BFI is marking the centenary of World War I with a massive programmes of key films, archive TV, rereleases and archival discoveries.
-It begins in June with a season looking at the social and political landscape of Europe in the years before the outbreak of war, as well as the rerelease of a remarkable rediscovery.
-Frank Borzage’s A Farewell to Arms (1932) was the first adaptation of Ernest Hemingway’s great novel, some 25 years before Charles Vidor’s more famous version with Rock Hudson.
+From 2014 to 2018, the BFI marked the centenary of World War I with a massive programmes of key films, archive TV, rereleases and archival discoveries, including the re-release of Frank Borzage’s A Farewell to Arms (1932).
+This was the first adaptation of Ernest Hemingway’s great novel, some 25 years before Charles Vidor’s more famous version with Rock Hudson.
 Though lesser known, the earlier film has a significant edge, Borzage choosing to jettison the spare muscularity of Hemingway’s prose in favour of his own swooningly romantic brand of sensual expressionism.

 10 to try